• Skip to main content

 Recently at my supper club we were chatting about cooking artichokes and I was shocked when no one else at the table knew how to steam an artichoke!!
 They were really missing out!

 Many people boil artichokes but I find it is way more flavorful to steam them.
-I use canned artichokes in recipes like this baked artichoke dip sometimes but nothing beats a freshly steamed artichoke-today I wanted to share with you just how easy it is!
+I use canned artichokes in recipes like this baked artichoke dip or spinach artichoke dip, sometimes but nothing beats a freshly steamed artichoke-today I wanted to share with you just how easy it is!

 A close up of an artichoke on a white table